rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 `snake_case`, and that the command exists within a module of the same name.
 Do not implement more than one command per module.

+You will also need to implement a `usage/0` method that returns a usage string if you want your command to show up in the usage output (i.e., what comes out of `rabbitmqctl help`).

 For example, to add a new command `rabbitmqctl egg_salad`:

 1. Create a new test file `test/egg_salad_command_test.exs`.